 existing panels of a wall mural at a

-Maria lived in isolation, spending most of her time indoors cleaning houses just to make ends meet in the shantytown near Santiago, Chile
+Maria lived in isolation, spending most of her time indoors cleaning houses just to make ends meet in the shantytown near Santiago, Chile, where she lived.

-The foundation works in poor, marginalized communities in Santiago and Concepción, Chile.
+The foundation works in poor, marginalized communities in Santiago and Concepcion, Chile.
 Volunteer health promoters conduct educational workshops on a wide range of topics, including self esteem, reproductive health, mental health and gender issues.
-ELCA Global Mission works with the local church to provide mission personnel in support of this work.
+The ELCA works with the local church to provide mission personnel in support of this work.

 The program has grown since its founding in 1982, as women continue to go through the program and become leaders throughout other communities.